Skip to content ↓

 A plan of action will be compiled that is aimed at helping you improve your child’s school attendance.

-A failure to comply with any such plan without a valid reason will, if your child’s school attendance does not improve, result in a referral being made to the local authority who will aim to support you in ensuring your child attends school regularly.
+A failure to comply with any such plan without a valid reason will, if your child’s school attendance does not improve, may result in a penalty notice being issued or in a referral being made to the local authority who will aim to support you in ensuring your child attends school regularly.

 Further poor school attendance by your child may result in legal action being taken against you by the local authority.